skunklabz/tk4-hercules/versions/tk5/README-SDL-Hercules.md

-# TK5 with SDL-Hercules-390
+# TK5 with SDL-Hercules-390 (x86_64)

 This directory contains the Docker setup for running MVS TK5 using SDL-Hercules-390 (Hyperion) instead of the standard Hercules emulator.
+This version is specifically built for x86_64/AMD64 architecture.

 ## What is SDL-Hercules-390?